 UC solutions are an inexpensive way to give any size business a more professional presence, and give employees and customers a more positive communications experience.

 A key part of succeeding as an SMB is spending less and doing more — securely and efficiently — which is much easier with a mobile device management (MDM) tool.
 Find out how you can get started in this free beginner’s guide.
-You can also enjoy deals and discounts on critical productivity apps curated for SMBs through Samsung AppStack.
+You can also explore exclusive business pricing, financing and trade-in options and other deals on everything from phones and tablets to monitors and memory.